 Policeman Career Information

-A policeman performs a variety of duties, including pursuing criminals and filing reports.
-Some of the many duties charged to policemen are shown below:
+A police officer performs a variety of duties, including pursuing criminals and filing reports.
+Some of the many duties charged to police officers are shown below:

 - Investigating break-ins